DIY Wine Cork Planter Ornament

 - Wine corks

-- Floral stems- look for ones that will have the appropriate sized stems when trimmed off main stem
+- Floral stems- look for ones that will have the appropriately sized stems when trimmed off main stem

 - Floral wire (green), or any 24-gauge beading type wire

 - Plastic snowflake filler (which is just shredded plastic), or other lightweight material